 The Department of Medical Laboratory Science operates on the practitioner-teacher model.
 Faculty members are actively involved in the medical laboratories of Rush University Medical Center, maintaining active research, supervisory and clinical positions in their specialty areas.
 Several faculty members hold joint appointments in Rush Medical College.
-They provide the laboratory medicine courses for the Rush Medical College curriculum and the graduate College of Nursing curriculum.
+They provide the laboratory medicine courses for the Rush Medical College curriculum and the College of Nursing curriculum.

 Medical Laboratory Science (MS): Curriculum